pallets-eco/flask-security-3.0/docs/api.rst

 .. data:: user_two_factored

-    Sent when a user performs two factor authentication login on the site.
+    Sent when a user performs two-factor authentication login on the site.
 In addition to the app (which is the sender), it is passed `user` argument

 .. data:: two_factor_method_changed

-  Sent when two factor is used and user logs in.
+  Sent when two-factor is used and user logs in.
 In addition to the app (which is the sender), it is passed `user` argument.

 .. _Flask documentation on signals: http://flask.pocoo.org/docs/signals/